Sentencing options for Cosby include prison, jail, probation

 If Cosby gets even a day more than two years, he’ll enter the state prison system, with a first stop at SCI Phoenix, a new $400 million, 3,830-bed prison in suburban Philadelphia where staff would assess his physical, medical and security needs.
 Cosby could end up in a long-term medical care unit there or elsewhere.
-If he’s deemed at risk because of his age or celebrity, or a risk to others, he’d be held in solitary confinement, spending most of the day alone in his cell.
+If he’s deemed at risk because of his celebrity or as a risk to others, he’d be held in solitary confinement, spending most of the day alone in his cell.

 Otherwise, he’d likely share a two-person cell, leaving for meals, exercise, counseling and other activities.
 He’d be free to bring a personal tablet for music or games but wouldn’t have internet access, corrections spokeswoman Amy Worden said.

 If Cosby gets two years or less, he’d likely go to the Montgomery County Correctional Facility in nearby Eagleville, a 2,080-bed site that also has a medical unit.
 Or O’Neill could give him less than a year and let him serve some or all of the time on home confinement, typically with an ankle monitor or probation.

 The key question, if Cosby gets time, is whether O’Neill lets him stay home while he appeals his conviction.
 The violent nature of the crime works against him, but Cosby’s age might work in his favor.

 “You don’t want your client to go to prison and find out that (in) those twilight years of their life they shouldn’t have had to spend there in the first place,” said Loyola Law School professor Laurie Levenson.